Skip to content

 Family-friendly things to do at Chartwell

 Keep the whole family busy with a visit to Chartwell.
-There's so much to see with 80 acres of grounds to explore and plenty of fun and games to discover including half term and Easter activity trails.
+There's so much to see with 80 acres of grounds to explore and plenty of fun and games to discover including a two-storey treehouse in the woodlands.
+Come along this summer for the Little People, BIG DREAMS family activity trail.

 Family-friendly places to visit